zmitry/go-cdk-secrets/Readme.md

 ### purpose of this repo
 Show to to use secret manager to pass credentials to application using https://gocloud.dev this provides better security and simplifies deployment of an app.

-Secrets are defined as string keys in arguments and specify path how to access secret data in google secret manager or aws secret manager. we use key param `secret-key` which specify what should we as location for secret.
+Secrets are defined as string keys in arguments and specify path how to access secret data in google secret manager or aws secret manager.
+We use key param `secret-key` which specify what should we as location for secret.

-PostgresURLKey holds secret key like gcp.io/secret-manager/project/secret/version PostgresURL - holds actual value which can be populated from different sources like env or from secret-key. type Args struct {
+PostgresURLKey holds secret key like gcp.io/secret-manager/project/secret/version

+PostgresURL - holds actual value which can be populated from different sources like env or from secret-key.

+type Args struct {
 	// key where secret is stored
 	PostgresURLKey string `env:"POSTGRES_URL_KEY" long:"postgres-url-key" default:"postgres-url"`